-Reginald B. Newman II has served as Chairman of the Board of the Corporation since 1996 and is not an "interested person" under Section 2(a)(19) of the Investment Company Act with respect to Rand.
-His long standing business experience is invaluable to the Corporation's Board discussions.
+Reginald B. Newman II has served as Chairman of the Board of Directors of the Corporation since 1996 and is not an "interested person" under Section 2(a)(19) of the Investment Company Act with respect to Rand.
+His long standing business experience is invaluable to the Corporation's Board of Directors discussions.
 Robert M. Zak was appointed Vice Chair on November 5, 2014 and is not an "interested person" under Section 2(a)(19) of the Investment Company Act with respect to Rand.
 Allen F. Grum has served as President since 1996 and is an "interested person" under Section 2(a)(19) of the Investment Company Act with respect to Rand.
-The Corporation believes that separating the Chairman and President (CEO) roles provides independent oversight of the Corporation, enhanced leadership to the independent Directors, and a check on management.
+The Corporation believes that separating the Chairman and President (CEO) roles provides independent oversight of the Corporation, enhanced leadership by the Independent Directors, and a check on management.